ideaChenGo/FS2/README.md

 To be clear: It just makes a POST push attempt without any checks or whatsoever to a PHP endpoint, that will not upload anything if the image does not arrive entirely, logging a partial upload exception in your server.
 Other than that it will work allright most of the time being my current fault rate about 1 fail in 20 pictures.
 For a PHP upload endpoint please check the upload.php sample using my [repository php-gallery](https://github.com/martinberlin/php-gallery) (A bootstrap4 very simple PHP gallery)

+### Get involved and fork this

+The main idea to build this was to learn more of C++ and IoT specially when dealing with bigger requests as sending an image through this small boards.
+Challenges are many if you would like to collaborate:

+    1. FAILSAFE UPLOAD detect if the upload went wrong and try to repeat it 2 or 3 times giving a signal tothe user when succeded
+    2. EXTEND THIS to work also takimg advantage of Arducam 5Mp and their 8 megas flash memory.
+That will enable taking pictures offline
+    3. OFFLINE PICTURES adding a flash card reader to this.
+    4. SYNC OFFLINE TO ONLINE when camera finds an available WIFI

+This are only some of the next goals.
+But is your camera, your software, so make what you wanr from it and learn in the process.

 ### Credits